aimbsg/EVA4_S15/README.md

 <img src = "Data_Samples_Depth_Model.png">

 # Approach to depth estimation
-Create data loader to load the dataset (batch by batch) Use augmentation strategy (resize and normalize using the mean and standard deviation of the dataset) Create a model which takes fg_bg and bg (stacked over one another) as input and convolve 2 losses are used
+Create data loader to load the dataset (batch by batch).
+Earlier started with loading whole set of 400K images.
+But after loading 20K images, Colab crashed with

+Use augmentation strategy (resize and normalize using the mean and standard deviation of the dataset)

+Create a model which takes fg_bg and bg (stacked over one another) as input and convolve

+2 losses are used,

-  i) Comparing the output with fg_bg_mask ii)Comparing the output with fg_bg_depth
+  i) Comparing the output with fg_bg_mask

+  ii)Comparing the output with fg_bg_depth

 Ran the model for 100 epochs : Each epoch took 3 minutes to run